If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 One of the most useful items I take with me travelling is a multi-purpose scarf.
 I have a couple that I choose from, but they have between them served as:

-- Added warmth at high altitude in Peru and Bolivia
+- Added warmth at high altitudes in Peru and Bolivia

 - A sarong on the beach in Greece